google/ldif/README.md

 larger scale.
 To use these scripts, it would be necessary to hook up your own beam backend.

+## Updates to the code

+* The code now supports tfrecords dataset generation and usage.
+This reduces the IO workload done during training.
+It is enabled by default.
+Existing users can git pull, rerun `meshes2dataset.py` with `--optimize` and `--optimize_only`, and then resume training where they left off with the new dataset improvements.
+If you currently experience less than 100% GPU utilization, it is highly recommended.
+Note it increases dataset size by 3mb per example (and can be disabled with `--nooptimize`).

+* Support for the inference kernel on Volta, Turing and CC 6.0 Pascal cards should now work as intended.
+If you had trouble with the inference kernel, please git pull and rerun `./build_kernel.sh`.

 ## TODOS

 This is a preliminary release of the code, and there are a few steps left: